Ramacharitam

-The Ramacharitam is a Sanskrit epic poem written in Arya metre by Sandhyakar Nandi (c.
-1084 - 1155 CE) during Pala Empire.
-This work simultaneously narrates the story of the Ramayana and the Pala king Ramapala.
+The Ramacharitam is a Sanskrit epic poem written in Arya metre by a Bengali poet named Sandhyakar Nandi (c.
+1084–1155 CE) during the Pala Empire.
+This work simultaneously narrates the story of the Ramayana and the Pala king Ramapala.It is mainly famous for describing the Varendra rebellion – a very critical event in early mediaeval history of Bengal.

 Manuscripts

 A palm-leaf manuscript was discovered by Haraprasad Shastri from Nepal and published in 1910 by the Asiatic Society, Kolkata.
 Translations in English and Bangla were published in 1939 and 1953, respectively.

 Author

 Sandhyakar Nandi was patronaged by Madanapala and his biographical details are retrieved from the Kaviprashasti (of 20 couplets) appended at the end.
 Nandi hailed from Brihadbatu, a village close to Pundravardhana, and was the son of Prajapati Nandi, who was the Sandhi-Vigrahika (minister of peace and war) of Ramapala.

 Content

 The poem, in four cantos, details the historical events in Bengal from the assassination of the Pala emperor Mahipala II by Divya, a rebel Kaivarta samanta up to the reign of Madanapala in 215 verses, employing double entendre.
 The central theme is the loss and subsequent recovery of Varendra.

 The first and second cantos of the text describes, what has been since called "Varendra rebellion".